 Stress.
 It’s a ubiquitous part of modern existence.
 It’s almost as if you’re no one unless you’re experiencing off the chart levels of stress in your life.
 And yet, stress is slowly killing us.
-It’s the common factor silently running through many life limiting illnesses.
+It’s the common factor silently running through many life-limiting illnesses.
 Everything from heart disease, depression, autoimmune disorders, and even cancer are thought to have chronic stress at their root.
 But can CBD, a compound found in cannabis help?

 Stress and Cannabis

 Stress is one of the reasons many people give for using cannabis, stating that the plant helps them relax at the end of a long day, aids sleep in cases of insomnia, and reduces anxiety levels.
-Not only that, a recent study found that regular cannabis users have a lower stress response when exposed to stressful stimulation compared to people who don’t consume cannabis, and Post Traumatic Stress Disorder (PTSD) is increasingly being recognised as a therapeutic target for medical cannabis.
+Not only that, a recent study found that regular cannabis users have a lower stress response when exposed to stressful stimulation compared to people who don’t consume cannabis, and Post Traumatic Stress Disorder (PTSD) is increasingly being recognized as a therapeutic target for medical cannabis.

 The reason cannabis and stress reduction go hand in hand becomes obvious when we consider the integral relationship between the plant’s active components and the body’s own endocannabinoid system (ECS).
 We, alongside all other vertebrates, have a vast system of special cannabinoid receptors and neurotransmitters called endocannabinoids.
 Together they act as a homeostatic regulator, with a modus operandi of bringing balance and protection to all systems in our organism.
 If too much or too little activity is detected, the endocannabinoid system kicks in to bring it back into harmony again.